HarperDB/documentation/docs/jobs.md

 ## Job Summary

-Jobs use an asynchronous methodology to account for the potential of a long-running operation.
+Jobs uses an asynchronous methodology to account for the potential of a long-running operation.
 For example, exporting millions of records to S3 could take some time, so that job is started and the id is provided to check on the status.

 The job status can be **COMPLETE** or **IN_PROGRESS**.